Accommodations for Religious Observances Policy

 Staff members may request accommodation for religious observances through their immediate supervisor.
 Accommodation may be in the form of scheduled leave or an alternate work schedule that does not constitute undue hardship.
 Approved absences will be recorded as vacation.
 In cases when vacation is not available or an alternative work schedule is not possible, a leave of absence without pay may be permitted.
 Departments will attempt to accommodate such requests, balancing the request to accommodate with the particular needs of the work unit.
 In order to best meet staffing needs in an area, appropriate advance notice is required.

 In those cases where a request for a religious accommodation is denied by the supervisor, the staff member may pursue a grievance under the grievance processes outlined in the Employee Handbook.
 Where a timely request is made by the staff member but denied by the supervisor, the grievance process shall be expedited as much as reasonably possible to ensure that a staff member pursuing a religious accommodation is not unduly disadvantaged by the passage of time.
-Either the employee or the supervisor may also appeal the decision to the Office for Institutional Equity and Compliance in accordance to the time limits and provisions set forth in the Office for Institutional Equity and Compliance Complaint Procedures.
+Either the employee or the supervisor may also appeal the decision to the Office for Institutional Equity and Compliance in accordance to the time limits and provisions set forth in the Discrimination Complaint and Investigation Procedures.

 Materials related to an employee’s or student’s religious accommodation request, including the written request for accommodation and any other document/information, will be shared only for authorized college/unit business reasons and will be filed along with other unit human resources or academic documents.

 Carrington Hall 205